 There are many termite species that don’t’ attack sound timber as they prefer decayed wood.
 There are some species that prefer dried grass.
 The ones that eat grass are of no real concern to homeowners.
-Although they can make a lawn look unsightly so in that case, a treatment can solve this.
+Although they can make a lawn look unsightly so in that case, treatment can solve this.

 Termites that eat wood the cellulose is digested by intestinal protozoa.
 The protozoa are a single-celled organism that produces an enzyme, cellulose.

 Some termite species don’t produce protozoa this is the case in the family Termitidae.
 Instead, they have intestinal bacteria that perform the same function.